headlessuigm/headlessui/docs/docs/components/scrollable-container.md

 on_change(component, scroll_direction, scroll_value)
 ```

-Called when the container is being scrolled. `scrolled` param indicates the scroll direction and `scroll_value` the scrolling difference.
+Called when the container is being scrolled. `scroll_direction` param indicates the scroll direction and `scroll_value` the scrolling difference.

 ### Enums